 Santiago has thousands of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Santiago to fit the needs of budget backpackers and luxury travelers.
 See the list of accommodations below that I personally recommend:

 Luxury: The Ritz Carlton Santiago

 Get treated like a celebrity at The Ritz Carlton!
-This 5-star hotel features a rooftop spa, heated pools, fitness centre and 3 restaurants.
+This 5-star hotel features a rooftop spa, heated pools, a fitness center, and 3 restaurants.
 The rooms are stylish and spacious with incredible views of Santiago City.
 Wifi is free and breakfast is included!

 Mid Range: Hotel Regal Pacific Santiago

-Great location in the centre of Santiago, this hotel features a whirlpool spa, gym, sauna, racquetball court and 2 restaurants.
+Great location in the center of Santiago, this hotel features a whirlpool spa, gym, sauna, racquetball court, and 2 restaurants.
 The spacious rooms come equipped with cable TV, music player, work desk and free wifi.
 Perfect for couples looking to stretch their budget a bit.

 Budget: Atacama Hostel Backpackers